michalakisluke/Assignment-1---Code-Refactor/README.md

 # Code Refactor Starter Code
-GIVEN a webpage meets accessibility standards
+# GIVEN a webpage meets accessibility standards
-WHEN I view the source code
+## WHEN I view the source code
-THEN I find semantic HTML elements
+## THEN I find semantic HTML elements
-## Modified <div class="header"> and <div class="footer"> to use <header> and <footer> elements
+Modified <div class="header"> and <div class="footer"> to use <header> and <footer> elements
-WHEN I view the structure of the HTML elements
+## WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning
+## THEN I find that the elements follow a logical structure independent of styling and positioning
-## Repaired issue linking header to Search Engine Optimazition section through <a href="#search-engine-optimization">Search Engine Optimization</a> by
-## modifying <div id="search-engine-optimization" class="search-engine-optimization">
+Repaired issue linking header to Search Engine Optimazition section through <a href="#search-engine-optimization">Search Engine Optimization</a> by modifying <div id="search-engine-optimization" class="search-engine-optimization">

+Note: Make all similar CSS elements under the same umbrella to minimize how many different classes/functions we'll need
-WHEN I view the image elements
+## WHEN I view the image elements
-THEN I find accessible alt attributes
+## THEN I find accessible alt attributes
-WHEN I view the heading attributes
+## WHEN I view the heading attributes
-THEN they fall in sequential order
+## THEN they fall in sequential order
-WHEN I view the title element
+## WHEN I view the title element
-THEN I find a concise, descriptive title - DONE
+## THEN I find a concise, descriptive title - DONE
-## Modified title to reflect Horiseon company name and role
+Modified title to reflect Horiseon company name and role
-#Assignment-1---Code Refactor